-But wedding bells don't have to equal big wedding bills.
+However, weddings don't have to equal big bills.
 These 14 tips can help you spend less without sacrificing special memories.

 1. Create a wedding budget

-It's not the most romantic part of the wedding planning, but it's important to set and stick to a budget at the start of the process.
-Make sure to include any family (or friends who have offered to provide services, such as photography, as their gift) who are contributing financially to figure out the max you can spend on your wedding—and where the money will come from.
+It's not the most romantic part of the wedding planning, but it's important to set and stick to a budget at the beginning of the process.
+Make sure to include any family (or friends who have offered to provide services, such as photography, as their gift) who are contributing financially to figure out the max you can spend.

-And don't forget to budget for your honeymoon, too, though you can also put some of these costs, such as flights or hotel stays, on your registry.
+Don't forget to budget for your honeymoon, too.
+You can put costs, such as flights or hotel stays, on your registry.
 A honeymoon fund lets guests' financial gifts go straight to the costs of your trip.

 2. Plan for the unexpected